WithoutHaste/WithoutHaste.DataFiles/documentation/TableOfContents.WithoutHaste.DataFiles.DotNet.md

 [**DotNetCommentMethodLinkedGroup**](WithoutHaste.DataFiles.DotNet.DotNetCommentMethodLinkedGroup.md)
-Represents a section of comments that is linked to a fully qualified type or member.
+Represents a section of comments that is linked to a method.

 [**DotNetCommentParameter**](WithoutHaste.DataFiles.DotNet.DotNetCommentParameter.md)